jaarmore/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 > Script that display the content of /etc/passwd and /etc/host file.

 ## 4-lastlines
-> Script that display the last 10 lines of /etc/psaswd file.
+> Script that display the last 10 lines of /etc/passwd file.

+## 5-firstlines
+> Script that display the first 10 lines of /etc/passwd file.